NickPerlich/Bettermo/peer_review_response.md

 ## Keveh Ghalambor
 ### Accepted Responses
+- [ ] _You could add more error handling for api endpoints, more than just a boolean value _
+- [ ] Make the description for api payloads more descriptive
+- [ ] _Add default values to inputs_
+- [ ] _Be more consistent with how you name variables, some are named with camelBack, while others use underscores_

 ### Unaccepted Responses
 - _There seems to be a lot of tables that are not listed in your ER diagram_.
 An ER diagram is not supposed to be a 1 to 1 representation of the database.
 Our uploaded ER diagram should be effecient.